 3. redefinition of KPIs in recruiting

-Active sourcing requires a redefinition of goals in recruiting.
-Recruiters should be measured against new targets, such as the number of candidates brought into the application process who are invited to interview.
-Another KPI can be the ratio of initial interviews to offers.
-It is easy to quantitatively measure the success of active sourcing in order to increase the quality of applicants and thus accelerate recruiting processes.
+Active Sourcing requires a redefinition of targets in recruiting.
+Recruiters should be measured against new targets, such as the number of candidates involved in the application process who are invited for an interview.
+Another KPI can be the ratio of first interviews to offers.
+It is easy to measure the success of Active Sourcing quantitatively in order to increase the quality of applicants and thus accelerate recruiting processes.

 Our offer for you in IT recruiting

-If you want to reach the best IT professionals, contact us. indivHR helps to become even more successful in IT recruiting and to avoid common mistakes.
-We are happy to accompany you on the way to introduce Active Sourcing in your company.
+If you want to reach the best IT professionals, get in touch with us. indivHR helps you become even more successful in IT recruiting and avoid common mistakes.
+We would be happy to accompany you on the way to introducing active sourcing in your company.